What Is Gossip?

-The same thing in 2 Corinthians 12: “There are many... they may be quarreling, jealousy, anger, hostili-ty, slander, gossip, conceit.”
-So there it is back to back with slander again.
-So gossip is something hurt-ful.
-It is something that damages community, damages people.
-Same thing, again, in 1 Timothy five.
-Be-sides that these ... he is talking about some women in the church at that time were going about from house to house not only idlers, but also gossips and busy bodies.
+Paul says the same thing in 2 Corinthians 12:20: “There may be quarreling, jealousy, anger, hostility, slander, gossip, conceit.”
+There it is back-to-back with slander again.
+So gossip is something hurtful.
+It is something that damages community and damages people.
+Same thing, again, in 1 Timothy 5:13: “Besides that” — he is talking about some women in the church at that time who were going about from house to house — “they learn to be idlers, and not only idlers, but also gossips and busybodies.”
 And there you hear the fact that it seems to be the kind of thing that you just fall into when you don’t have anything better to do.

-And the other thing is it is an excessive interest in affairs that belong to others.
+And the other thing is that it is an excessive interest in affairs that belong to others.
 It is just not our business.
-Paul calls us the busy bodies.
-They are intruding themselves where they don’t belong.
+Paul calls them busybodies.
+They are intruding where they don’t belong.
 And I would add a third thing from my own experience.
-There is a kind of pride.
-I think I just know this from myself.
-I think John Piper’s pride is what makes him savor that I know something somebody else doesn’t know.
-I know it and I can tell you.
+There is a kind of pride — I think I just know this from myself — I think John Piper’s pride is what makes him savor that I know something somebody else doesn’t know.
+I know it, and I can tell you.
 And I feel in the know, which kind of elevates me a little bit.
 So I think it is pride at the root of that.

 It can be true.
 But it is almost always negative.
 It is almost always scuttlebutt.
-But, yeah, it may be true.
-You... the fact that you are telling the truth doesn’t mean you are not gossiping.
+But, yes, it may be true.
+The fact that you are telling the truth doesn’t mean you are not gossiping.